fscorrupt/awesome-stars/README.md

 ## Go

-- [hktalent/scan4all](https://github.com/hktalent/scan4all) - Vulnerabilities Scan: 15000+PoCs; 20 kinds of application password crack; 7000+Web fingerprints; 146 protocols and 90000+ rules Port scanning; Fuzz, HW, awesome BugBounty...
+- [hktalent/scan4all](https://github.com/hktalent/scan4all) - vuls Scan: 15000+PoCs; 21 kinds of application password crack; 7000+Web fingerprints; 146 protocols and 90000+ rules Port scanning; Fuzz, HW, awesome BugBounty( ͡° ͜ʖ ͡°)...
 - [gruntwork-io/cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) - A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it
 - [kgretzky/evilginx2](https://github.com/kgretzky/evilginx2) - Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication
 - [Shopify/toxiproxy](https://github.com/Shopify/toxiproxy) - :alarm_clock: :fire: A TCP proxy to simulate network and system conditions for chaos and resiliency testing